tkrojer/XChemExplorer/README.md

 (Note, this is not supported – you really are on your own!
 Recommended only for geeks.)

 3. If your IT team doesn’t want to help you, try setting up a virtual machine – then you have root permissions and can do whatever you like.
 Performance ought to be okay.

+## License

+XChemExplorer is licensed under the MIT license.